-Since then, Michael has created work for dozens of other big brands such as Career Builder, Cox Digital Cable, Dove, Lipton, Nintendo, and Sony.
-As both a senior copywriter and a creative director at the Martin Agency, he’s also produced work for Fairfield Inn, Geico, Lender’s Bagels, Network Solutions, Saab, and Walmart.
+Since then, Michael has created work for dozens of other big brands such as Career Builder, Cox Digital Cable, Dove, Lipton, Nintendo and Sony.
+As both a senior copywriter and a creative director at The Martin Agency, he’s also produced work for Fairfield Inn, Geico, Lender’s Bagels, Network Solutions, Saab and Walmart.
 Along the way, he’s racked up thousands of print ads, more than 300 radio spots and over 400 TV/video shoots with budgets ranging from $0 to $1.2 million.

 Kelly O’Keefe has been a marketing innovator for over 20 years.
 Prior to becoming a professor and managing director of the VCU Brandcenter, Kelly led O’Keefe Marketing, a pioneer in digital marketing and branding.

-O’Keefe Marketing received over 100 major awards and its work is cited in numerous books and journals, including Business @ the Speed of Thought by Bill Gates.
+O’Keefe Marketing received over 100 major awards, and its work is cited in numerous books and journals, including Business @ the Speed of Thought by Bill Gates.
 The agency was named Southeast Agency of the Year by Adweek Southeast, and Kelly was named Virginia Entrepreneur of the Year and Richmond Ad Person of the Year.

-Kelly has been a strategic brand advisor to clients like GE, ESPN, Walmart, Hamilton Beach, Sesame Workshop, National Association of Broadcasters, UPS and The Home Depot.
+Kelly has been a strategic brand adviser to clients like GE, ESPN, Walmart, Hamilton Beach, Sesame Workshop, National Association of Broadcasters, UPS and The Home Depot.
 He has served as a founding board member of both the VCU Brandcenter and the Ad:Tech conference, and has been a board member of the Future of Advertising Project at Wharton, Southern Technology Council, FIRST Robotics Competition, September 11 Victims’ Relief Fund, Virginia Council of CEOs, Boys & Girls Clubs of Metro Richmond, St. Joseph’s Villa, Trinity Episcopal School and several corporations.

 Kelly’s commentary on branding has been featured in media like CNBC, CNN/fn, Fox, MSNBC, The New York Times, The Wall Street Journal, USAToday, BusinessWeek, Brandweek, Time Magazine, U.S. News & World Report, Advertising Age, the Washington Post and the LA Times.